-UPDATE 1-Mexico's Femsa Q2 profit falls, dragging down shares
+UPDATE 2-Mexico's Femsa Q2 profit falls, dragging down shares

-MEXICO CITY, July 25 (Reuters) - Shares in Mexican bottler and retailer Fomento Economico Mexicano (Femsa) fell on Tuesday after it reported a drop in quarterly profits hurt by rising costs.
+MEXICO CITY, July 25 (Reuters) - Shares in Mexican bottler and retailer Fomento Economico Mexicano (Femsa) fell on Tuesday after it reported a drop in quarterly profits, hurt by rising costs.

 Femsa said its second-quarter net earnings fell 4.4 percent year-on-year to 4.657 billion pesos ($257 million).